will-langdale/matchbox/references/README_aspitational.md

     comparisons
 )

-from cmf.dedupers import Naive from cmf.linkers import CMS
+from matchbox.dedupers import Naive from matchbox.linkers import CMS

 # Select and query the data